 A structural load could be of any form say force, acceleration, or displacement.
 The structural load introduces stress in the building or structure in any form of tensile stress, compressive stress, torsional stress, shear stress or bending stress.

+There are different types of loads acting on structures and buildings that must be calculated accurately to analyze the stresses induced correctly.
 A structure must be designed to withstand again all the anticipated stresses and stay safe for the occupants.

 Following are different loads acting on structures and buildings.

-Dead loads on structure
+Dead Load on Structure

 This is a vertically downward load because of gravity.
 A load of structural members like beams, columns, slabs, flooring, staircases, fixed furniture, parapets, and a load of all the walls and skirtings is considered in this type.
 A load of fixed furniture is also calculated in dead loads.